 - 24. Captions.
 The captions provided herein are for convenience only and are not to serve as a basis for the interpretation or construction of this Agreement. - 25.
 Agreement Severable.
-In the event that any provision in this Agreement shall be held invalid or unenforceable, such provision shall be severable from, and such invalidity or unenforceability shall not be construed to have any effect on, the remaining provisions of this Agreement. - 26.
+In the event that any provision in this Agreement shall be held invalid or unenforceable, such provision shall be severable from, and such invalidity or unenforceability shall not be construed to have any effect on, the remaining provisions of this Agreement or the Agreement Regarding Certain Conditions of Employment.
+Further, any such provision held invalid or unenforceable will be modified to conform to a provision that most closely expresses the intent of the invalid of unenforceable provision. - 26.
 Modifications to the Agreement; Clawback.
 The Plan and this Agreement together the entire understanding of the parties on the subjects covered.
 The Grantee expressly warrants that he or she is not executing this Agreement in reliance on any promises, representations, or inducements other than those contained herein.
 Except as otherwise provided herein, modifications to this Agreement or the Plan can be made only in an express written contract executed by a duly authorized officer of the Company.
 Notwithstanding anything to the contrary in the Plan or this Agreement, the Company reserves the right to revise this Agreement as it deems necessary or advisable, in its sole discretion and without the consent of the Grantee, to avoid imposition of any additional tax or income recognition under Section 409A prior to the actual payment of Shares pursuant to this SAR, provided that such revision would not materially reduce the economic benefits provided or intended to be provided under this Agreement.
 In no event will the Company pay or reimburse the Grantee for any taxes or other costs imposed on account of Section 409A.
 Additionally, this Agreement and the award made hereunder shall be subject to any clawback policy which the Company may adopt from time to time as required by law or otherwise. - 27.
 Amendment, Suspension, Termination.
 By accepting this SAR, the Grantee expressly warrants that he or she has received an SAR to purchase stock under the Plan, and has received, read and understood a description of the Plan.
 The Grantee understands that the Plan is discretionary in nature and may be modified, suspended or terminated by the Company at any time. - 28.
+Reasonable Period of Time.
+The Grantee acknowledges that the Grantee was given a reasonable period of time in which to review and consider this Agreement; the Grantee has, in fact, carefully reviewed this Agreement; and the Grantee is entering into it voluntarily and of the Grantee's own free will.
+The Grantee further acknowledges that the Company advised the Grantee to consult with an attorney in connection with reviewing this Agreement.
+The Grantee further acknowledges that the Grantee has read this Agreement in its entirety, and that the Grantee fully understand its terms and legal effect. - 29.
+Entire Agreement.
+This Agreement constitutes the entire understanding of the parties on the subjects covered.
+The Grantee expressly warrants that he or she is not executing this Agreement in reliance on any promises, representations, or inducements other than those contained herein.
+Notwithstanding the foregoing, this Agreement shall not have any impact on the Agreement Regarding Certain Conditions of Employment, which is a standalone agreement.
+The obligations under the Agreement Regarding Certain Conditions of Employment remain in full force and effect. - 30.
 Defined Terms: Capitalized terms used in this Agreement without definition will have the meanings provided for in the Plan.
 When used in this Agreement, the following capitalized terms will have the following meanings: